 Right of first refusal expires if the course is not taught for two years.

-The Department Priority List is accessible online (NSID and password required).
+The Department Priority List is accessible online (external link — NSID login required).

 Commencement of Coverage

-Effective September 1, 2016 coverage begins on the initial appointment date as stated in the letter of offer.
+Effective September 1, 2016 coverage begins on the initial appointment date as stated in your letter of offer.

 - Basic Life